I Like To Move It -- Computation Instead of Data in the Brain: Related Work

 \section{Related Work}

-There is a plethora of different brain simulators depending on the use case and the research question.
-NEST~\cite{Gewaltig:NEST} offers a general-purpose simulation framework for spiking neurons; however, in most cases, the connectivity of the neurons remains fixed.
-While allowing manual edits to the connectivity, it also implements MSP~\cite{Butz2013} with a time complexity of $O(n^2)$ with $n$ being the number of neurons (i.e., without the Barnes--Hut approximation), which limits scaling.
-Other brain simulators, such as Arbor~\cite{paper:arbor2019}, allow changes in connectivity and model the neurons with far more detail.
-For Arbor, specifically, one must write the code to change the plasticity oneself.
-So every model---in theory---is possible to implement.
-NEURON~\cite{carnevale2006neuron} focuses on morphologically detailed models, including multi-compartment models, ion channels, and cable equations.
-Brian2~\cite{stimberg2019brian}, on the other hand, is designed for simple neuron morphology but enables users to write the differential equations themselves, making it very flexible and easily extendable.
-CARLSim~\cite{niedermeier2022carlsim} is a simulator designed to handle large-scale simulations on heterogeneous clusters supporting CPU and GPU architectures.
-Of all these simulators, only NEST supports structural plasticity directly.
-The other simulators allow the users to change the connectivity, but the user must write the code to determine when and where synapses must be built or removed.
-There are many other simulators available that do not simulate single neurons, such as the Virtual Brain~\cite{10.3389/fninf.2013.00010} that aims for a simulation of the full-brain dynamics at a much lower resolution (and without changes in connectivity) or that do not model single spikes, such as Nengo~\cite{bekolay2014nengo}.
+There exists a wide variety of brain simulators tailored to different use cases and research questions.
+NEST~\cite{Gewaltig:NEST} provides a general-purpose framework for simulating spiking neurons; however, in most scenarios, neuronal connectivity remains static.
+Although it permits manual connectivity modifications, it also incorporates MSP~\cite{Butz2013} with a time complexity of $O(n^2)$ where $n$ represents the number of neurons (i.e., without the Barnes--Hut algorithm), which restricts scalability severly.
+Other brain simulators, like Arbor~\cite{paper:arbor2019}, permit connectivity modifications and model neurons with considerably greater detail.
+For Arbor specifically, one must program the code to manage plasticity manually.
+Therefore, theoretically, any model is implementable.
+NEURON~\cite{carnevale2006neuron} emphasizes morphologically detailed models, encompassing multi-compartment models, ion channels, and cable equations.
+Brian2~\cite{stimberg2019brian}, conversely, is designed for simple neuron morphology but allows users to define differential equations themselves, providing high flexibility and ease of extension.
+CARLSim~\cite{niedermeier2022carlsim} is a simulator engineered for large-scale simulations on heterogeneous clusters supporting both CPU and GPU architectures.
+Among these simulators, only NEST natively supports structural plasticity.
+The remaining simulators enable users to modify connectivity, but require users to code the logic determining when and where synapses should be formed or eliminated.
+Numerous additional simulators exist that do not simulate individual neurons, such as the Virtual Brain~\cite{10.3389/fninf.2013.00010}, which targets full-brain dynamics at much reduced resolution (and without connectivity modifications), or those that do not model individual spikes, like Nengo~\cite{bekolay2014nengo}.